Accelerator: Sales Compensation Plans Explained

 Managing the Risks

 There are several strategies that companies can use to manage the risks associated with accelerators.
 One strategy is to set reasonable and achievable sales targets.
 If the targets are too high, salespeople might feel that they have no chance of earning a higher commission rate, which can demotivate them.
 On the other hand, if the targets are too low, they might not provide enough of a challenge to motivate salespeople.
+Utilizing various sales compensation strategies can help in setting these reasonable and achievable sales targets.

 Another strategy is to provide training and support to help salespeople achieve their targets.
 This can include sales training, coaching, and resources to help salespeople improve their skills and performance.
 By providing the necessary support, companies can help salespeople achieve their targets in an ethical and sustainable way.